-There are currently 13 million unemployed in the nation and over 90 million undereducated for America's 21st century workforce.
+Thirteen million Americans are currently unemployed, and more than 90 million are undereducated and unprepared for the 21st century workforce.

 The U.S. Department of Labor predicts a shortage of more than 35 million skilled and educated workers over the next 30 years.

-By 2020, 65% of all new jobs will require postsecondary education.
+By 2020, nearly two-thirds of all new jobs will require a postsecondary education.

-The unemployment rate for August 2012 was 4.1% for college graduates with a bachelor’s degree or higher, compared to 8.8% for those with a high school diploma, and 12% for those with less than high school.
+The unemployment rate for August 2012 was 4.1 percent for college graduates with a bachelor’s degree or higher, compared with 8.8 percent for those with a high school diploma, and 12 percent for those with less than high school.

 PSCUs open doors to many of the 13 million unemployed and 90 million undereducated Americans by providing a skills-based education.
 To remain competitive over the next decade, we must identify between 8 and 23 million new workers with postsecondary skills.PSCUs are a necessary part of that solution, having produced over 800,000 degrees last year alone.